 Moving?
 If your family plans to move out of the Beaver Acres attendance zone or your child will have an extended absence from school, please notify the secretary and your child’s teacher in advance.
 ALL LIBRARY BOOKS AND OTHER SCHOOL MATERIALS MUST BE RETURNED TO BEAVER ACRES.

-Please plan for your child to arrive to school between 8:10 and 8:25 a.m. if walking, riding, or being driven to school.
-Upon arrival students have the option to eat breakfast in the cafeteria or to assemble in the gym.
-Kindergarten students enjoy books with friends outside their classrooms until the bell rings.
-The playground is closed in the mornings before school.
-Thank you!
+Please plan for your child to arrive at school between 8:15 and 8:25 a.m. if walking, riding, or being driven to school.
+Upon arrival, students will report directly to their classrooms.
+If students choose to eat breakfast, they will pick up their breakfast in the cafeteria and carry it directly to their classroom.

 ALWAYS CALL THE ATTENDANCE LINE WHEN YOUR CHILD IS ABSENT: (503) 356-2021